majidm55/assignment-api/README.md

 - `config.py`: Configuration file for the application.
 - `controllers/`: Contains the API controllers which call the models.
 - `models/`: Contain the models which define data
-- `databases/`: References to adding data .
+- `databases/`: References to adding data which don't need to be run again.
 - `templates/`: Contains HTML templates to render locally.